For more than 50 years, Sabre® has delivered technological innovations to the travel and tourism industry.

 The history of the Sabre system began with a chance meeting …

 C.R.
 Smith, president of American Airlines, and R. Blair Smith, a senior sales representative for IBM, met on an American Airlines flight from Los Angeles to New York in 1953.
 Their conversation about the travel industry sparked the idea for a data processing system that could create and manage airline seat reservations and instantly make that data available electronically to any agent at any location.
-Six years later, the airborne exchange of ideas became a reality.
+Six years later, their ideas became reality.

-American Airlines and IBM jointly announced their plans to develop a Semi-Automated Business Research Environment, better known as SABRE.
-The revolutionary system was the first real-time business application, and it enabled American Airlines to replace the handwritten passenger reservations system of the 1950s with the automated reservations system for the future.
+American Airlines and IBM announced their plans to develop a Semi-Automated Business Research Environment, better known as Sabre.
+The revolutionary system was the first real-time business application, enabling American Airlines to replace the handwritten passenger reservations system of the 1950s with the automated reservations system for the future.

 The Sabre system is installed in a travel agency for the first time, triggering the wave of travel automation.
 By the end of the year, 130 locations had received the system.
 By 1978, the Sabre system could store 1 million fares.

 Low-fare search capability, Bargain FinderSM pricing, is introduced in the Sabre system, automatically providing the lowest fare — a service unmatched in the industry.